Month: November 2022

 Local News Pennsylvania News Regional News

-PA Broadband Still Leaves A Lot to Be Desired
+PA Broadband Still Leaves A Lot To Be Desired

 The Pennsylvania Broadband Development Authority has released a statewide broadband plan aimed at addressing both the immediate and long-term needs of Pennsylvanians.
 The Authority’s Plan is said to offer a clear picture of the current state of broadband in Pennsylvania, where as many as 800,000 residents are unserved by universal broadband access.